amonks/getbox/README.md

 # Getbox

-## Installation

-Install as a gem:

-    gem install gembox

-## Usage

-The gem installs a global `gembox` executable, which will guide you through exporting your gists.
-Sometimes it takes a minute.
+The `getbox` gem installs a global executable, which will guide you through exporting your gists.

     $ gem install getbox
     Successfully installed getbox-1.0.3